[00:22] <minddog>

 [00:54] <minddog> done.

-[00:54] [Neovanglist] like ok, this is X type of progy remember this
+[00:54] [Neovanglist] like ok, this is X type of progy remember

 [00:54] <minddog> user downloads irssi.tar.gz and install